HackStackPakistan/hspk-23-Cloud7/README.md

 - Users register and attach their e-commerce store.
 - They set their budget, target location, and branding.
 - On the AI side, AutoMark analyzes products and creates marketing plans.
-- It conducts research using the Facebook Ads library.
 - Multiple ad sets are designed and published across social media platforms.
 - Detailed reports are generated, and campaigns can be disabled if necessary.